Jasper-Y/Parallel-algorithms/README.md

 By the recurrence, we know there are O(log n) levels of recursion.
 This is one of the bottlenecks for this problem.
 Here, it is difficult to attain polylogarithmic span since we need a recurrence that looks like T(n) = T(2n/3) + o(n).
 To turn O(n) into o(n), we first use a parallel sorting algorithm that runs in O(log^2 n) span.

 Though the O(n) algorithm is optimal in sequential implementation, the fraction of sequential execution might prevent it from outperforming than parallel O(nlogn) algorithm.
 We are aiming at parallelizing on algorithms with different sequential time complexity to find the optimal parallel suffix array implementation.
+The ultimate goal is not limited to parallelizing O(n) algorithms, but is to find the most efficient solution given a specific number of threads/processors.
+The key work is to find the potential parallelism behind the algorithm.

 ### Resources